 Global institutions are paying attention to this gap.
 The World Bank points to advisory and farm management, pest detection, soil monitoring, markets, logistics, risk mitigation, and granular weather prediction as important agricultural technology use cases.
 The FAO frames digital agriculture as a way to empower farmers, strengthen value chains, and support evidence-based policymaking.

-Farm Advisor AI turns those big ideas into a product workflow that can be tested, licensed, customised, and deployed.
+Farm Advisor AI turns those big ideas into a product workflow that can be tested, customised, and deployed.

 Core functions inside Farm Advisor AI